Policy relevance of causal quantities in networks: Conclusion

 \section{Conclusion}

 How then should we quantify outcomes and effects of interventions in networks?
-Decision-makers need quantities that are relevant for policy choice, and often in the causal inference literature we want quantities that are summaries of unit-level causal effects.
-The expected average outcome (EAO) is a quantity that coincides under both kinds of averaging we have described, under \emph{any} treatment policy, regardless of whether it induces different exposures homogeneously or not.
-Contrasts of EAOs are thus both policy-relevant --- since we marginalize over the treatment of all units under the same policy and therefore can compare this quantity across different policies --- and is causally interpretable at the unit-level --- since we average over outcomes of all units.
+Decision makers need quantities that are relevant for policy choice.
+And the causal inference literature typically prefers quantities that are summaries of unit-level causal effects.
+The expected average outcome~(EAO) is a quantity that coincides under both kinds of averaging we have described, under \emph{any} treatment policy, regardless of whether it induces different exposures homogeneously or not.\footnote{Thus we could equally call this the average expected outcome, as either ordering of unit-averaging and assignment-averaging yields the same quantity.} Contrasts of EAOs are thus both policy-relevant --- since we marginalize over the treatment of all units under the same policy and therefore can compare this quantity across different policies --- and are readily interpretable as summaries of unit-level causal effects.
 Rather than fixating on specific unit-level causal contrasts that are informative only about policies that are homogeneous in the exposures they induce, we argue that estimating EAOs --- for all policies within a larger relevant policy space --- will be more directly decision-relevant.
+The EAO is the unique estimand for which both averaging routes coincide universally (Proposition~\ref{thm:commuting_maps_deterministic}), and that it is necessary and sufficient for policy choice under utilitarian welfare with arbitrary costs (Proposition~\ref{thm:efao_policychoice}).

+We are not arguing for neglecting other estimands altogether.
+Researchers may often also be interested in AFEOs like those in Figure \ref{fig:aoe_vs_eao}a as part of basic questions in behavioral science.
+These quantities may play a central role in tests of theory-driven choices of exposure maps.
+But, to the extent that researchers have more applied goals as well, these should be supplemented with other quantities that are sufficient for policy choice.

-Some other estimands in the literature may be able to be combined to yield a difference in EAOs for pairs of policies while also each being interpretable as summaries of unit-level causal effects.
+Some other estimands in the literature, which take forms not readily included in our characterization here, may be able to be combined to yield a difference in EAOs for pairs of policies while also each being interpretable as summaries of unit-level causal effects.
 For example, for comparing policies that treat $m$ versus $m-1$ units, we could decompose this difference in EAOs into a direct effect and an average (or total) effect of treating a random unit on all other units \citep{hu2022indirecteffects}.
 We encourage further attention to decompositions of EAOs and differences in EAOs that may provide additional insight into the mechanisms underlying aggregate consequences of a treatment policy.